liduo-d/vue-template/README.md

 # vue-template
-A web app template based on Vue
+A web app template based on Vue3